peterhinch/micropython-nano-gui/README.md

 Drivers based on `FrameBuffer` must allocate contiguous RAM for the buffer.
 To avoid 'out of memory' errors it is best to instantiate the display before importing other modules.
-The demos illustrate this.
+The example `color_setup` files illustrate this.

 ## 1.3 Quick start